gjwgit/rattleng/assets/markdown/welcome.md

 Rattle is licensed 🪪 under the GNU General Public License, Version 3.
 Rattle comes with ABSOLUTELY NO WARRANTY.

-Rattle, RattleNG and the collection of R scripts are Copyright © 2006-2024 Togaware Pty Ltd. Rattle is a registered trademark of Togaware Pty Ltd. Rattle was created and implemented by Graham Williams with many contributions as acknowledged in the About menu.
+Rattle, RattleNG, and the collection of R template scripts are Copyright © 2006-2024 Togaware Pty Ltd. Rattle is a registered trademark of Togaware Pty Ltd. Rattle was created and implemented by Graham Williams with many contributions as acknowledged in the About menu.